highlando/20-shu-mor/_exercises/exiv.md

 # 2 Model Reduction by Balanced Truncation

 Implement the method of balanced truncation introduced in the course.
 If you do not have access to the control system toolbox, you can use the routine `lyap_sgn_fac.m` from the course homepage to compute approximations to the Cholesky factors of the solutions to the Lyapunov equations.
 Try your program by means of the model of a beam which you find as `beam.mat` on the course homepage.
 Evaluate the transfer function
 $$
 H(i \omega)=C(i \omega I-A)^{-1} B
 $$
 for original and reduced-order models over the frequency interval $\omega
 \in\left[10^{-2}, 10^{4}\right]$.
 Use $1000$ logarithmically distributed sample
 points.
 Plot the gain of the transfer function, i.e. $20 \cdot \log _ {10}|H(j
+\omega)|$ and that of the reduced transfer functions for the reduced dimensions
-\omega)|$ on a logarithmic $x$-scale by using the MATLAB command `semilogx`.
+$r=10,50,100$ on a logarithmic $x$-scale by using the MATLAB command `semilogx`.